 The CO and Propane detectors are self-contained and DO NOT require any maintenance other than normal cleaning and dusting.
 The smoke detector installed in this coach is 9 volt battery operated.
 The battery needs to be tested periodically and replaced when necessary.
+Please check your smoke detector for the manufacturer's expiration date.
 When cleaning the case on any of the detectors, use a damp cloth or paper towel.
 Do not spray cleaners or wax directly into the case as it may cause false alarms.